DatabayAG/Web-Push-Notifications/README.md

     </script>
 ```

-If you do not want to use CDN you can also download the JavaScript file.
+If you do not want to use a CDN you can also download the JavaScript file.

 #### Integration